 I am a proud Houstonian.
 I have lived in this district nearly all my life, and have made my home and built my career here.

 For years, I have worked for real Houstonians, with real problems, who need common-sense solutions—not platitudes, theories, or empty promises.
 And I am proud to continue that work in the U.S. Congress.
 As Representative for Texas’ Seventh Congressional District, I serve on the House Committee on Transportation & Infrastructure, where I oversee issues critical to our community, including emergency management, ports and waterways, and transportation projects.
 I also serve on the House Science, Space, and Technology Committee, where I chair its Subcommittee on Energy.
-I am a member of the New Democrat Coalition, a group of pro-business, pro-trade, and progressive Democratic Members of Congress, where I Co-Chair its Trade Task Force and bring the expertise of our community as a member of its Health Care Task Force.
+I am a member of the New Democrat Coalition, a group of pro-business, pro-trade Democratic Members of Congress, where I Co-Chair its Trade Task Force and bring the expertise of our community as a member of its Health Care Task Force.

 Houston matters to me.
 My family has made this district our home for many years.
 My husband Scott and I, and much of our family all call Houston home.
 We are committed to this city and the people who live here.
 And I am committed to working to ensure that this community’s core values—inclusion, innovation, and collaboration—result in progress, equality, and opportunity for all Americans.

 I hope you will join me.
 Together, we can do anything.